-Preparation and work experience in an ambulatory medical setting under the supervision of the facility staff and College instructor.
+Preparation and work experience in an outpatient medical setting under the supervision of the facility staff and College instructor.
 Students complete 10 hours of simulated training on campus in preparation for a 160 hour experience at an approved site.
 Practicum experience of at least 160 contact hours enables students to apply the cognitive (knowledge) base and the psychomotor and affective objectives (competencies) they have learned, develop clinical proficiency, and assume responsibility for unpaid performance of clinical and administrative procedures in an ambulatory health care setting.
-Students will attend a state medical assisting convention, prepare for and apply for a certifying exam and keep a journal of their practicum experience.
+Students will attend a state medical assisting convention, prepare and apply for a certifying exam and keep a journal of their practicum experience.
 Students must have current CPR and first aid certification during the entire externship experience.
-Certifications may be obtained through RLS 201.
 A mandatory Pre-Externship meeting is required in the semester prior to enrollment in MED 281.
-Prerequisites: MED 133 AND MED 245 AND MED 250 AND MED 250L, all with a "C" or better AND completion of all medical assisting designated courses AND consent of the program coordinator.
+Prerequisites: all MED designated courses with a "C" or better AND consent of the program coordinator.